awslabs/aws-video-transcriber/README.md

 Prebuilt CloudFormation templates and assets have been deployed to AWS regions with both Amazon Transcribe and Amazon Elastic Transcoder.
 Click a button below to deploy to your region of choice.

-When launching the template, you will need to enter a stack name and an API key.
-The API Key is used to provide to users access to the system.
-You must provide astrong, random, alpha-numeric API key between 20 and 70 characters long.
+When launching the template, you will need to enter a stack name, an API key and choose a locale that Transcribe will use to process your video's audio data.

+**The API Key is used to provide to users access to the system.
+You must provide a strong, random, alpha-numeric API key between 20 and 70 characters long!**

 ### One click deployment